AfinaSW/Logistics-Analytics/README.md

 ---

-# Skills Demonstrated
+# Project Outcomes

-This project demonstrates hands-on experience with:
+The project demonstrates the ability to:

-- Microsoft Fabric Lakehouse
+- Design an end-to-end analytics architecture in Microsoft Fabric
-- Medallion Architecture (Bronze → Silver → Gold)
+- Build a multi-layer Medallion Architecture
-- PySpark ETL Development
+- Develop ETL workflows using PySpark notebooks
-- Delta Lake
-- SQL Data Validation
-- Microsoft Fabric Data Pipelines
-- Semantic Modeling
+- Orchestrate data pipelines
-- Star Schema Design
+- Create a Star Schema semantic model
-- Power BI Dashboard Development
+- Deliver executive dashboards in Power BI
-- KPI Design & Business Analytics

 ---